AMantes/Greekonomics/README.md

 ### Usage

-Follow these steps to explore the Greek economy with the Greekonomics script:

 - Clone or Download: Clone this repository or download the Greekonomics_51_public.R script.
 - Install Packages: Ensure all required R packages are installed (see above).
 - Run the Script: Execute the script in R or RStudio.
 It will: